Evidential Decision Theory via Partial Markov Categories: Preliminaries

-Following~\cite{cockett02}, we keep this nomenclature in any copy-discard category: we call the morphism \(f \dcomp \discard \colon X \to \monoidalunit\) the \emph{probability of failure} of \(f\), and, when it is deterministic, we call it the \emph{domain of definition} of \(f\).
+Following~\cite{cockett02}, we keep this nomenclature in any copy-discard category: we call the morphism \(f \dcomp \discard \colon X \to \monoidalunit\) the \emph{probability of success} of \(f\), and, when it is deterministic, we call it the \emph{domain of definition} of \(f\).

 \end{remark}

 The categories \(\kleisli{\subdistr}\) and \(\subBorelStoch\) are copy-discard categories with conditionals in which not all morphisms are total.
 This means that they cannot be Markov categories.
 We claim that totality is not essential for modelling stochastic processes and that dropping this assumption allows us to model \emph{observations}.